z-zang/lm-code-intro-react-router-fakelandia/docs/activity_2.md

 * Mild Public Rudeness = 🤪
 * Speaking in a Lift = 🗣
 * Not Eating Your Vegetables = 🥗
-* Supporting Manchester United = 🤡
+* Supporting Manchester United = 😈

 Lastly, the "Punishment Idea".
 Under the Fakelandian system all punishments are random.
-They like to get a random picture from the internet and use that as inspiration for the appropriate punishment.
-Due to the low number of crimes, this system supposedly works extremely well.
+They find a random picture on the internet and use it as inspiration for the appropriate punishment.
+Due to the low number of crimes, this weird system supposedly works extremely well.

 ## Let's build it!